IBM-Cloud/docs-services/services/xpertrule/index.md

 1. Log in to XpertRule Web Author by using your email and password: [http://ibmxrkb.xpertrule.com/](http://ibmxrkb.xpertrule.com)
 {:new_window}

 	The launch page contains a default knowledge base called ‘Bluemix Sample’.
 For details about how to author this knowledge base, see the following web site:  [http://alphaxrkb.xpertrule.com/editor/help/transactional_getting_started_1.html](http://alphaxrkb.xpertrule.com/editor/help/transactional_getting_started_1.html)
 {:new_window}

 	For now we will concentrate on publishing the sample knowledge base for use in a Node-RED app.

 2. Open the ‘Bluemix Sample’ by double clicking.
-	- Locate the menu and click Publish.
+	a.
+Locate the menu and click Publish.

-	- Select Publish the current Knowledge Base.
+	b.
+Select Publish the current Knowledge Base.

 A URL appears.
 Copy the URL for later use in Node-RED.